What Is Swing in Drum Programming? The Secret Behind Groove

 - 3 min read

-You're staring at a perfectly programmed hi-hat pattern – every step exactly where it should be – and it sounds completely lifeless.
-Technically correct.
-Totally dead.
+You're staring at a perfectly programmed hi-hat pattern – every step exactly where it should be – and it sounds lifeless.

 That's not a programming problem.
-That's a swing problem.
+It's a swing problem.

 The Core Idea

-Swing is simple in concept: it shifts the timing of certain notes off the grid to create groove.
+Swing is simple in concept: it shifts the timing of certain notes to create groove.

 Straight vs Swing: What's Actually Happening